WakiMak/trentent.github.io-forked/_posts/2011-09-15-change-file-shares-via-scripting.md

 What this script does is:
 1) Backs up the existing share structure
-2) Queries the file shares for the specific path of the share we&#8217;re going to move
+2) Queries the file shares for the specific path of the share we're going to move
 3) Using SED.exe we change the drive letter from E: to G:
 4) Using reg.exe we overwrite the registry key with the new value
 5) we then stop and restart the server service to get the new shares working.